Post # 647

 WHAT DO MEDICAL EXPLORERS DO?

 Meet monthly, during the school year, to discover careers in health.
-Meetings are 2 hours, from 6 – 8 pm at Jackson Hall, across from Tacoma General Hospital in Tacoma.
+Meetings are 2 hours, from 6 – 8 pm at select locations around Tacoma, WA.

-- Gain insight into future health related careers
+- Gaining insight into future health related careers

 WHAT IS REQUIRED TO BECOME AN EXPLORER?

-- Attend school and/or home school in S. King, Pierce, Thurston, or Kitsap Counties
+- Attends school and/or home school in S. King, Pierce, Thurston, or Kitsap Counties

-- Show an interest in exploring health careers
+- Demonstrates an interest in exploring health careers

 WHAT IS THE TIME COMMITMENT?

-Attend the monthly meetings on the 2nd Monday of the month (2 hours).
-Complete 16 hours of volunteer service.
+Attend the monthly meetings on the 2nd Monday of the month (2 hours) and complete 12 hours of volunteer service by the end of the year.

 IS THIS GROUP JUST ABOUT MEDICINE?